An EBITDA add-back is a cost removed from reported earnings when it is unusual, personal, or not expected to continue. Each add-back needs evidence.

 The risk is aggressive add-backs that buyers will not accept.
 Legitimate add-backs are well-documented, clearly non-recurring, and defensible with supporting evidence.
 Aggressive add-backs invite scrutiny and reduce buyer confidence.

-For business owners preparing for sale, properly documented add-backs can increase valuation by 20-40%.
+For business owners preparing for sale, properly documented add-backs can move the valuation meaningfully, because every accepted add-back dollar is multiplied at the deal multiple.
 For PE firms evaluating acquisitions, scrutinizing add-backs prevents overpaying.
 The quality of add-back documentation often determines deal confidence.

 Lacking documentation to support add-backs, which triggers buyer skepticism